ebelious/Self-Hosted/Proxmox.md

-# This is a Guide for Proxmox insallation
+# This is a Guide for Proxmox installation
 Proxmox is a type 1 hypervisor akin to vmware esxi.
 This guide will show how to do basic configurations, GPU / PCI passthrough, taking backups, and creating users and giving permissions.

 ## How to install Proxmox